 Making eye contact is a natural part of daily life for most people.
 You probably don't even realize how many times each day you do it.

-When you look directly at someone with a relaxed facial expression you use one of the best methods of acknowledging that person, making yourself memorable, and keeping everyone honest.
+When you look directly at someone with a relaxed facial expression you use one of the best methods of acknowledging that person.
+It is a vital component of every meaningful conversation.

 Have you ever noticed how babies meet or follow your gaze?
-If you look directly at a baby, she will look into your eyes.
-Look away, and she will follow your eyes to their change of direction.
-Studies support this, proving that eye contact is natural, human habit.
+If you look directly at a baby, they will look into your eyes.
+Look away, and they follow your eyes to the change of direction.
+Studies support this, proving that eye contact is a natural, human habit.

 Why?
 Because humans want connections with other humans.
 And the eyes have it.

-There's rarely a bad time to make eye contact.
-When doing so, you make someone feel he has your full attention, that he is important, and that he is being heard.
+Eye contact, being vital for so many communication skills, requires masterful practice.
+There's rarely a bad time to use this skill.
+When doing so, you make someone feel they have your full attention, they are important, and they are being heard.
 Use this method of connecting with another person when . . .

 When you meet someone's gaze with a smile, you instantly create a positive connection in that person's mind.
 This is important when you are entering a job interview, need to comfort someone, or are attracted to someone.

 But remember, staring or holding a gaze too long can make others uncomfortable.
-Maintaining good eye contact leaves room for blinking and looking away for a second.
+Maintaining good eye contact leaves room for blinking and looking away for a bit.
 This provides a little relief, especially if you are concentrating on making sure you are doing it correctly.
-I use the term, “long glances” as a way to think about it.
+I use the term, “long glances” as an alternative way to think about it.

 It is said the eyes are the windows of the soul.
 As you peer into those belonging to other people, make sure yours are "open" as well.
 Human connections are sometimes the best gifts we can offer.